DockTail Documentation

 No | https |

-- Uses machine hostname, not service name:
+- Funnel URLs use the machine hostname, not the Tailscale service name.

 Examples